Dr. Brett Floyd earned his Bachelor’s in music from Indiana University, and his Master’s and Doctorate in music from the University of South Carolina.

-Brett has performed in masterclasses with classical guitar greats like David Russell, Roland Dyens, Scott Tennant, Sharon Isbin, Ricardo Cobo, Bruce Holzman, Hubert Kappel, Jose Lascano, Robert Trent, Christopher Berg, William Yelverton, Ernesto Bitetti, Lily Afshar, and others.
-He has also performed with the Indiana University Philharmonic Orchestra, and the Indiana University Chamber Orchestra.
+In masterclasses, Brett has worked with classical guitar greats like David Russell, Roland Dyens, Scott Tennant, Sharon Isbin, Ricardo Cobo, Bruce Holzman, Hubert Kappel, Jose Lascano, Robert Trent, Christopher Berg, William Yelverton, Ernesto Bitetti, Lily Afshar, and others.

-Brett has also performed on numerous performing arts series, including the InnerChurch Concert Series in NYC, The Candlelight Concert Series at Bruton Parish, South Carolina's Candlelight Series, Midday Music Concert Series, Wednesdays at Trinity Cathedral, and Tuesday’s Music Live.
+Dr. Floyd has played in numerous performing arts series, including the InnerChurch Concert Series in NYC, The Candlelight Concert Series at Bruton Parish, South Carolina's Candlelight Series, Midday Music Concert Series, Wednesdays at Trinity Cathedral, and Tuesday’s Music Live.
 Other performances include the Knoxville Guitar Society Concert Series, Classical Revolution DC, and the Music in Great Places Series in St. Louis.
+He has also performed with the Indiana University Philharmonic Orchestra, and the Indiana University Chamber Orchestra.